FuelLabs/sway-rfcs/rfcs/0016-error-handling.md

 - `should_panic` (without values) will assert if the test reverts with a compiler generated revert code.
 The difference between the existing `should_revert` and `should_panic` is, that the former can assert _any_ revert and can specify the expected revert id, while the latter can only assert that the revert code was compiler generated (>= 0xffff_ffff_0000_0000).
 - `panic_msg = "<regex>"` asserts that the error message related to the `panic`king matches the provided `regex`,
 - `panic_value = "<regex>"` asserts that the logged error value related to the `panic`king matches the provided `regex`.
 The values will be displayed as decoded logs are currently displayed.
 The `regex` must match the displayed representation.
 E.g., if the logged error value is `MyEnumVariant(MyStruct { x: 42 })` we can assert it with any of the following regexes, depending on the required strictness: `42`, `x..42`, `MyStruct.*x.*42`.

+Similarly, the SDKs will recognize reverts coming from `panic`king and display their ABI error information accordingly.

 # Reference-level explanation